 - It can often be easier to find a wheelchair conversion van with all your desired features when you’re purchasing a van that hasn’t been previously purchased – and potentially modified or customized by someone else.

 - Unlike buying used conversion vans that don’t always provide a lot of details about who performed all the work on the vehicle, buying a van in brand new condition will provide comprehensive details and a conversion warranty that’s typically 3 years/36,000 miles.

-- Brand new wheelchair van conversions generally cost between $50,000 and $100,000, with some exceptions on either side of the price range.
+- Brand-new wheelchair van conversions generally cost between $50,000 and $100,000, with some exceptions on either side of the price range.

 Used-New Condition Van Conversions

 A used-new wheelchair van conversion is a used vehicle with a new conversion.
 This option can offer many advantages if you’re looking to get an excellent wheelchair van conversion at a substantially lower price.
-Although the vehicle is used, the fact the conversion and all associated equipment are new will provide a high-quality reliable vehicle.
+Although the vehicle is used, the fact that the conversion and all associated equipment are new will provide a high-quality reliable vehicle.

 - If you don’t need a new vehicle, you may find it advantageous to save money on a used-new van with high miles.